 In 1254 Simon Stock was elected Superior-General of his Order in London.
 His lasting fame came from an apparition he had in Cambridge, England, on July 16, 1251, at a time when the Carmelite Order was being oppressed.
 In it, the Virgin Mary appeared to him holding the brown scapular in one hand.
 Her words were: “Receive, my beloved son, this scapular of thy Order; it is the special sign of my favor, which I have obtained for thee and thy children of Mount Carmel.
 He(she) who dies clothed with this habit shall be preserved from eternal fire.
 It is the badge of salvation, a shield in time of danger, and a pledge of special peace and protection.”

-The scapular (from the Latin, scapula, meaning "shoulder blade") consists of two pieces of cloth, one worn on the chest, and the other on the back, which were connected by straps or strings passing over the shoulders.
+The scapular (from the Latin, scapula, meaning “shoulder blade”) consists of two pieces of cloth, one worn on the chest, and the other on the back, which were connected by straps or strings passing over the shoulders.
 In certain Orders, monks and nuns wear scapulars that reach from the shoulders almost to the ground as outer garments.
-You would notice that the priests (Father Philip, Father Raymond, Father Dexter and I) are all wearing a white cloth scapular over our shoulders.
+You would notice that the priests (Father Joseph, Father Dexter and I) who all belong to Alagad ni Maria Religious Community (Disciples of Mary) are all wearing a white cloth scapular over our shoulders.
 It is part of our religious habit.
 Laypersons usually wear scapulars underneath their clothing; these consist of two pieces of material only a few inches square.
 There are elaborate rules governing the wearing of the scapular: although any Catholic may wear it, even an infant, the investiture must be done by a priest.
 And the scapular must be worn properly; if an individual neglected to wear it for a time, the benefits are forfeited.
 The Catholic Church has approved eighteen different kinds of scapulars of which the best known is the woolen brown scapular, or the Scapular of Mount Carmel, that the Virgin Mary bestowed on Simon Stock.
 His feast day is on May 16th.
-As a pastor, I am happy to tell you that we will have an annual investiture of the brown scapular in our parish church.
+As your pastor, I am happy to tell you that we plan to have an annual investiture of the brown scapular in our parish church.

-Like Saint Simon Stock, there are many men and women who strive hard to be good, prudent, and faithful stewards, we are also invited to examine our lives and waste no time to set things right with God and with our family, friends, and others.
+Like Saint Simon Stock, there are many men and women who strive hard to surpass the righteousness of that of the scribes and the pharisees, we are also invited to examine our lives, pray always, and go beyond our limitations to care, to forgive, and to love God and our neighbors.

 Peace and love,